Zelik History, Family Crest & Coats of Arms

 The surname Zelik was first found in the Rhineland, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this Prussian territory an important factor in the development of the nation.
 The literal meaning of this name in its mediaeval context was "happy" or "cheerful."
 Ancient chronicles first mention a bearer of this name, one Godefrid Selicheit of the ancient imperial city of Worms, around 1196.

 Early History of the Zelik family

-Another 159 words (11 lines of text) covering the years 1196, 1365, 1370, and 1464 are included under the topic Early Zelik History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Zelik research.
+Another 77 words (6 lines of text) covering the years 1196, 1365, 1370 and 1464 are included under the topic Early Zelik History in all our PDF Extended History products and printed products wherever possible.

 Zelik Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Zelik include Selig, Seliger (Silesia), Seelig, Seeliger, Seelinger, Zelig, Seliche, Solige, Selege, Selik, Selich, Zelich, Zelik, Selligman, Seligman, Seligmann, Selichman and many more.